camunda/camunda-docs-manual/content/installation/database-schema.md

 ## Liquibase installation

-Camunda Platform comes with a maintained changelog file that can be consumed by Liquibase.
+Camunda Platform comes with a maintained changelog file that Liquibase can consume.
 This changelog defines which SQL statements to execute on a database.
 You can find the changelog and its referenced resources on our [Nexus].
 Select the respective version (`$PLATFORM_VERSION`) and download the resources as a `zip` or `tar.gz` file.